PawelKrzesinski/Tic-tac-toe/readme.md

 A tic tac toe game using HTML, CSS and Javascript.
-Only mode available to play is player vs player, player vs AI in plans !
+Only mode available to play is player vs player.
+Player vs AI coming soon !